prenigma/testfou/examples/formbot/data/nlufou.md

 - can you show me the restaurants
 - can you list restaurants
 - show me restaurants
+- show me a restaurant please

+## intent:change_airport
+- is there any other flight to another airport
+- i have a meeting and the flights you proposed are late, can you put me to another airport
+- can you put me on another airport
+- another airport same city please
+- is there a possibility to land in gatewick
+- is there a possibility to land in manchester
+- is there a possibility to land heathrow
+- london city airport is a possibility
+- is there a flight landing in london city earlier
+- is there a flight landing in gatewick same day

 ## intent:change_destination
 - can you please book for me a new ticket